selaias/avatar-manager/README.md

 avatar-manager
 ----------------
-Manage your own avatar.
-Select your avatar from the available list (linked accounts).
+Now you can manage your avatar.
+When having more that one accounts linked (eg with `splendido:accounts-meld`) you might need more control of which of your accounts avatar to be displayed as your default avatar.
+You can upload your avatar image, or select your avatar from the available list (linked accounts).

 Installation